 How To Use an Interdental Brush

 Before purchasing an IDB, be sure to ask your orthodontist which size will work best for your smile.
-Interdental brushes come in various sizes—correlated by color— to benefit all types of smiles.
+Interdental brushes come in various sizes—correlated by the color— to benefit all types of smiles.

 Orthodontic patients should use the interdental brush one time per day after brushing with a traditional toothbrush.